OCamlPro/ocaml-canvas/sphinx/quickstart.rst

 Once the canvases are ready, we may start handling events for these canvases.
 To do so, we use the :code:`Backend.run` function, which runs an event loop.
 **This function MUST be the last instruction of the program**.
-It takes three
-arguments: the first one is an event handler function, the second one is is executed when the event loop has finished running, and the third one is an initial state of an arbitrary type.
+It takes a single argument, which is a function to be executed when the event loop has finished running.
 The event loop may be stopped by calling :code:`Backend.stop` from the event handler.

-The event handler function takes two arguments: a state, and an event description.
-It should pattern-match the event against the various constructors of the :code:`Event.t` type it is interested in, and return a pair consisting of the new state and a boolean value indicating whether the event was processed (for some events, this may have some side-effect, indicated in the event's description).
 Each event reports at least the canvas on which it occured, and its timestamp.
 It may also report mouse coordinates for mouse events, or keyboard status for keyboard events.

 An actual example
 -----------------